KSWB-TV: News outsourcing to KNSD

+Return of in-house news operations

 The Fox affiliation deal kickstarted the return of in-house local news production to KSWB-TV, with Tribune initially stating it aimed to produce three to four hours a day of local news.
 Tribune tapped Rich Goldner, news director at KTLA, to move south to San Diego and set up a newsroom at KSWB-TV.

-Upon the affiliation switch on August 1, 2008, KSWB-TV debuted a new weekday morning news program (initially airing from 5:00 to 9:00 a.m. and hosted by Arthel Neville) and an hour-long 10:00 p.m. newscast, both produced in high definition.
+Upon the affiliation switch on August 1, 2008, KSWB-TV debuted a new weekday morning news program (initially airing from 5 to 9 a.m. and hosted by Arthel Neville) and an hour-long 10 p.m. newscast, both produced in high definition.
 A total of 50 staffers were added to KSWB to facilitate the news revival.

-In the years that followed, the station progressively added local newscasts.
-In 2009, a 6 p.m. news hour was introduced, followed by a 5 p.m. hour in 2011 and newscasts at 1 and 4 p.m. in 2014.
+By 2014, KSWB-TV aired weekdays local newscasts in the morning and at 1, 4, 5, 6, and 10 p.m.
 A 7 p.m. newscast was added in 2020 and extended to an hour the next year.
 By 2022, KSWB was producing 64 1/2 hours of local news and sports programming a week, as well as a daily lifestyle show with paid segments, The Localist SD.